 My Top Tips

 Careful With Turmeric: Turmeric is well known for staining!
-Avoid wearing white or super light colours when using turmeric as it can easily stain your clothes.
+Avoid wearing white or super light colours when using turmeric as it can easily stain your clothes (yes, this has happened to me!).

-Use Cold Butter: Keep your butter cold, cold, cold!
-The colder the better, keep your butter in the fridge before using it so that it can be as cold as possible.
+Use Cold Butter: Keep your butter cold, cold, cold – the colder the better.
+I like to keep my butter in the fridge until I need it, so that it can be as cold as possible.
 This will help give the pastry a flaky texture.

 Flour Your Cutter: Whatever you use to make circle shapes in your pastry, make sure you flour it before using it.
 This will help to prevent the pastry sticking to it.